Year of Publication

 Among the findings of this report include the diagramming of the process based on the requirements per federal and state regulations and specifications, as well as the way it is being currently used.
 The lack of completion of required documents, such as the FHWA- 47 and Materials Certificate were found to be the major reasons why FHWA has being unable to complete their FHWA Final Acceptance Report, the final step in the Final Acceptance Process.
 Statistical analysis showed that there was not much of a difference in the management of the process for interstate and non-interstate projects.
 A key finding from this analysis was that approximately 30% of all completed projects were found to be finally paid by KYTC without having the FHWA Final Acceptance Report completed, an item intended to assure quality from both federal and state requirements, due primarily to missing the Materials Certificate and FHWA-47 forms.

 A series of recommendations were provided to improve the Final Acceptance Process, including (1) FHWA and KYTC’s stakeholders need to engage themselves to learn, use 3 and improve the Final Acceptance Process to their agreement, (2) development of performance goals and measures, (3) definition of roles for stakeholders and users of the process, (4) rollout of guidance provided by the top management from both agencies, as well as (5) training relating the requirements, steps and accountable parties.

 Loyselle, Michael M., "Process Review of the Final Acceptance for Federal-Aid Highway Projects in Kentucky" (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 170.